Work-related stress: How to spot the symptoms and what employers can do to support employees

 - Nervous behaviours like nail-biting, fidgeting or pacing

 Because people handle stress very differently, symptoms of stress can vary, and symptoms can be vague or the same as those caused by medical conditions.
-Hence, employers who create an environment where employees feel safe and empowered to engage in honest communication will benefit from higher productivity.
+Hence, employers who create an environment where employees feel safe and empowered to communicate honestly will benefit from higher productivity.

 2. Withdrawn and disengaged